 No matter how mild your hearing impairment may be, it can be very hard for you to communicate efficiently over the phone.
-This is mainly due to the fact that telephone calls are devoid of lip-reading, body language cues and facial expressions.
+This is mainly because telephone calls are devoid of lip-reading, body language cues, and facial expressions.
 To make things worse, you can only use one ear when on the phone.

 While amplified phones are a great alternative to hearing aids, they are best suited to users who can communicate verbally.